BioBoost/course_programming_from_base_to_ace/docs/introduction/08_iterating/README.md

     * `88`
     * `90`

-9. In which of the situations below could you use a for-each loop?

-    * When you want to print each element from an array to the terminal
-    * When you wish to print each element from an array together with it's index
-    * When you wish to manipulate the values inside an array
-    * When you wish to iterate over multiple arrays

-10. Which construct is preferred in the following situation?
+9. Which construct is preferred in the following situation?

     > I wish to read a file line by line and stop at the first line that starts with the word `"The"`.